kmroge05/college_bball/README.md

 * SEED: Seed in the NCAA March Madness Tournament
 * YEAR: Season

 Of the metrics, I used the Team, Conference, Year, Postseason, Adjusted Offensive/Defensive Efficiency, Effective Field Goal Percentages, and Rebounding Rates.
+The analysis is broken down into just the Champions, then the Top Offenses and Defenses.

 ## Featured Requirements